 The Android Open Source Project is often confused with “stock Android” but that’s an oversimplification.

 The AOSP contains everything developers need to build Android but it doesn’t include everything you need for a finished smartphone.
 First, Google and the AOSP can’t provide kernel device drivers for every hardware configuration out there.
 By device driver, we mean the firmware required for a phone’s hardware, such as the processor or cameras.
 Phone and SoC manufacturers, such as Qualcomm and Samsung, have to incorporate these drivers into their Android build.
-This is partly why updates take time to trickle down from AOSP to actual devices.
+This is partly why updates take time to trickle down from AOSP to the smartphone in your hand.

 AOSP also doesn’t come with Google’s suite of software applications, such as its Chrome browser, YouTube, and even the Google Play Store.
 It also doesn’t include a number of Google’s under the hood technologies and APIs that enable features like mobile payments, voice commands, and cloud storage.
 These are licensed separately as Google Mobile Services (GMS).

 When Huawei lost access to US technologies, it could no longer license GMS but could keep using AOSP.
 As such, Huawei began replacing GMS features with its in-house Huawei Mobile Service (HMS).
 However, this means that apps that rely on GMS have to be rebuilt using HMS to work correctly.
-Hence Huawei’s problem with Android apps.
+Hence why you can’t be guaranteed to find your favorite Android apps on the latest Huawei devices.

 Any manufacturer that wants to install GMS on top of Android has to obtain a GMS license and a Mobile Application Distribution Agreement (MADA) for their device and then pass several compatibility tests.
 There’s the Android Compatibility Test Suite (CTS) to validate software and hardware components and APIs.
 Then the Google Mobile Services Test Suite (GTS) and Vendor Test Suite (VTS) to test multimedia capabilities, OS kernel, and HAL capabilities.
 Another condition for obtaining a GMS license is to pre-load a number of Google’s apps on a new device.